 Get lots of research guidance and find out what records FamilySearch may have from your ancestor’s area.

 Find downloads, records and links to other Irish genealogy sites on this RootsWeb-hosted page.

 This site includes list of genealogical centers in Ireland, national school rolls, prison records and archival links.
 Click Research Your Family Tree for genealogy guides.
 Online records and exhibits are under Digital Resources.

 Click members for a directory of researchers you can hire in Ireland.

 Access articles back to 1859 with a subscription.

-This network of genealogy centers has branches in many Irish counties.
-You can search records online (view them for a fee), hire a researcher, get tips and more.
+Here, you can search records online (view them for a fee), hire a researcher, get tips and more.

 This internationally renowned organization at the University of St. Thomas in St. Paul, Minn., explores Irish culture via educational programs, research, publications and support of the arts in Ireland.
 Click Irish Roots at UST for information on its Celtic heritage collection.